Skip to content

 • Published: 6 August 2025

-Also known as “Prenuptial Agreements” in other states and countries, these agreements can help protect your assets, but only when drafted correctly and legally binding under Queensland family law.
+Also known as “Prenuptial Agreements” in other states and countries, these agreements can help protect your assets, but only when drafted correctly and legally binding under Australian family law.

 Myth 1: A BFA Is Always Legally Binding